24/7 Support Line - Call Now

 Overview

 The Village for Families & Children is a substance abuse treatment center for people seeking treatment near Hartford County.
-As part of their treatment modalities for recovery, The Village for Families & Children provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, The Village for Families & Children provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 The Village for Families & Children is located in Hartford, Connecticut, accepting cash or self-payment for treatment.

 The Village for Families & Children at a Glance